PECE-project/drupal-pece/src/docs/source/docs/memo.md

     If you choose to leave the toggle on, you can still associate the content with a particular group.
 To do so, complete the "Group association and view access."
 You can select a group with which to associate the content by typing in its name into the field.

-    If you choose off, add the people who have access to this memo by adding typing in their screen name and clicking it.
-Continue to completing the "Group association and view access" field just as instructed above.
+    If you choose to restrict access to the content, you can designate specific people or groups that will have view access.
+Add the people who should have view access to this memo by typing their screen name into the "People with view access" field.
+Add groups whose members should have view access to this memo by typing the group name into the "Group association and view access" field. **Note that if you give a group view access, it will also associate the content with that group.
+This means the content will appear on the group's page.**

 8. Next, click on the "Contribution Metadata" tab.